popsolutions/openventilator/03_Pneumatics/HollandValve/README.md

-This valve design is currently under test.
+This valve block design is currently under test.
 A build description will follow.